DataDog/documentation/content/en/observability_pipelines/_index.md

 {{< img src="observability_pipelines/obs_pipelines.png" alt="A graphic showing different data sources on the left that flows into three hexagons named transform, reduce, and route, with arrows pointing to different destinations for the modified data" style="width:100%;" >}}

-## What is Observability Pipelines?
+## What is Observability Pipelines and the Observability Pipelines Worker?

+### Observability Pipelines Worker

-Observability Pipelines is a monitoring solution that enables you to monitor and manage all of your telemetry pipelines at scale.
-Deploy the Observability Pipelines Worker as an aggregator within your infrastructure to collect, transform, and route all of your logs, metrics, and traces to any destination.
+Observability Pipelines Worker is an on-premise end-to-end data pipeline solution designed to collect, process, and route logs and metrics from any source to any destination.
+You can deploy Observability Pipelines as an aggregator within your infrastructure for central processing, collecting data from multiple upstream sources, and performing cross-host aggregation and analysis.

-Add your Datadog API key to your Observability Pipelines configuration to monitor your pipelines in Datadog: Identify bottlenecks and latencies, fine-tune performance, monitor data delivery, and more.

 With the Observability Pipelines Worker, you can also:

 - Control your data volume before routing to manage costs.
 - Route data anywhere to reduce vendor lock-in and simplify migrations.
+- Transform logs and metrics by adding, parsing, enriching, and removing fields and tags.
-- Meet residency requirements and redact sensitive data to stay more compliant.
+- Redact sensitive data from your telemetry data.
-- Enrich, structure, and transform your events to make them more useful.

-Build performant and reliable data pipelines with complete visibility and simplified management using Observability Pipelines.
+### Observability Pipelines

+Observability Pipelines is a control plane that enables you to monitor, build, and manage all of your Observability Pipelines Worker deployments at scale.

+Add your Datadog API key to your Observability Pipelines configuration to monitor your pipelines in Datadog: Identify bottlenecks and latencies, fine-tune performance, monitor data delivery, and more.

 ## Get started